alexrainman/ga-feedback/README.md

 ![Feedback dashboard](https://cloud.githubusercontent.com/assets/141241/6202018/df394a10-b4ce-11e4-9b75-047aaf44c511.png)

-<a href="https://www.google.com/analytics/web/template?uid=DcXKkhvbT1GSHHcOrdkGoA">Click here to get this Dashboard</a>, it's a great starting point and you can customize it further later, keep reading to see how.
+<a href="https://www.google.com/analytics/web/template?uid=DcXKkhvbT1GSHHcOrdkGoA">Click here to get this Dashboard</a>, it's a great starting point and you can customize it further later.